kubevirt/kubevirt/docs/debugging.md

 ## Retrieving Logs

-To investigate the logs of a pod, you can view the logs via `cluster-up/kubectl.sh logs`.
+To investigate the logs of a pod, you can view via `cluster-up/kubectl.sh logs`.
 To view the logs of `virt-api`, type

 ```bash